Lotus Birth Benefits For Mother and Baby

 Lotus birth is a birthing practice that involves leaving the umbilical cord uncut after birth until it naturally detaches from the baby’s belly button.
 It’s a practice that’s gained popularity in recent years, and for good reason.
 Lotus birth has many benefits that can positively impact both the mother and the baby.

-One of the more encompassing benefits of lotus birth is the sense of reverence it provides to the birthing process.
+One of the more encompassing lotus birth benefits is the sense of reverence it provides to the birthing process.
 By keeping the umbilical cord intact, mothers and families can witness and honour the miracle of birth in its entirety.

 Lotus birth can be a transformative experience, allowing mothers to feel more connected to the birthing process and the natural world.
 It can also encourage families to approach parenting from a more holistic perspective, focusing on the interconnectedness of all things.

-In this article, we will explore the benefits of lotus birth for mother and baby, and why it’s becoming a popular choice for many expecting parents.
+In this article, we will explore the lotus birth benefits for mother and baby, and why it’s becoming a popular choice for many expecting parents.

 Lotus Birth Benefits For Baby

-Below are some of the many benefits a baby can experience during a lotus birth.
+Below are some of the many Lotus Birth Benefits a baby can experience during a lotus birth.

 #1: Ensures full placental transfusion